School of Health Professions

 Placements

 All students within the School of Health Professions will spend time in placements away from university.
 The South West is a largely rural region, which often requires students to travel longer and further distances than may be expected when universities are in largely urban areas.
-In many cases students will stay away from home for the period of that placement time.
+In many cases, students will stay away from home for the duration of that placement.
 Some students on these courses are eligible for reimbursement of additional travel and accommodation costs over normal daily travel costs.
 This support is part of the Learning Support Fund administered through the NHS Business Services Authority.
-However, this should be investigated by the student to make sure this applies to your chosen course of study.
+However, this should be investigated by the student to make sure this applies to their chosen course of study.

 It is difficult to give a precise estimate of placement costs for each individual programme, due to the geographical spread of placements, and duration.
 However it is recommended you attend an Open Day to find out more about what placement costs can be anticipated or discuss placement with a member of our admissions teams.

-Despite these costs, clinical placements offer an excellent opportunity to learn from experienced clinicians and are recognised as an essential part of students' development towards becoming a registered practitioner.
+Despite these costs, placements offer an excellent opportunity to learn from experienced practitioners and are recognised as an essential part of students' development towards becoming a registered practitioner.

 Further information